saadnabs/deployGELonGCP/README.md

 - Install promtail local using a binary you can download from here
   - Using the promtail-config-template.yaml, run promtail after modifying all the variables prefixed with $
     - $PROMTAIL-DATA-LOCATION, e.g a local directory that promtail can write to
-    - $GEL-GATEWAY-URL, e.g the TODO URL to your GEL gateway (use port-forwarding and localhost as a simple solution)
+    - $GEL-GATEWAY-URL, e.g the IP to your GEL gateway ingress (or use port-forwarding and localhost as a simple/local solution)
     - $GEL-INSTANCE-INTERNAL-NAME, e.g the internal name of the GEL instance
     - $GEL-INSTANCE-ACCESSPOLICY-TOKEN, e.g token taken from the access policy for writing
     - $HOSTNAME, e.g mymachine or node1, the host name of the machine sending the logs